 by = 'id')

-Note: We have demonstrated parallel processing using the EA-level data in master_predict
+Note: We have demonstrated parallel processing using the EA-level

 This tutorial was written by Doug Leasure and Edith Darin from the WorldPop Research Group at the University of Southampton with oversight from Andy Tatem.
 This work was part of a WorldPop collaboration with the Brazilian Institute of Geography and Statistics (IBGE), United Nations Population Fund (UNFPA), and the Environmental Systems Research Institute (Esri).
 Attila Lazar and Chris Jochem provided internal reviews that helped improve the tutorial.